cqse/teamscale-jacoco-agent/agent/USAGE.md

 ```

 - `teamscale-message` (optional): the commit message shown within Teamscale for the coverage upload (Default is "Agent coverage upload").
-- `http-server`: set this to "true" to start the agent in the HTTP server mode (Default is false).
+- `http-server-port` (optional): the port at which the agent should start an HTTP server that listens for test events
-- `http-server-port` (optional): the port at which the HTTP server should be opened (Default is 8000).
+  (See `HTTP server mode` below for details).

 You can pass additional options directly to the original JaCoCo agent by prefixing them with `jacoco-`, e.g.
 `jacoco-sessionid=session1` will set the session ID of the profiling session.
 See the "Agent" section of the JaCoCo documentation